 The Company has separated the roles, duties and responsibilities between the Board of Directors and the management.
 The Board of Directors has performed its duties honestly and carefully to protect the interests of the Company.
-The Company has clearly specified the Board of Directors' approval power in important matters such as setting the goals, guidelines, policies, business plans and budget of the Company, reviewing, auditing and approving business expansion plans, large investment projects as well as investing with other entrepreneurs proposed by the management, etc..
+The Company has clearly specified the Board of Directors' approval power in important matters such as setting the goals, guidelines, strategies and policies, business plans and budget of the Company, reviewing, auditing and approving business expansion plans, large investment projects as well as investing with other entrepreneurs proposed by the management, etc..
 This is detailed in Form 56-1 One Report under the topic of the scope of power and duties of the Chairman and the Board of Directors.
 Besides, so as to allow the directors to have time to perform their duties, therefore the number of no more than 5 listed companies has been fixed in which each director can hold a position without exception.

 At present, the structure of the Board of Directors is comprised of independent directors, more than 1/3 of the committee.
-The Company currently has a total of 8 persons consisting of 3 executive directors and 5 Independent Director who are non-executive directors.
+The Company currently has a total of 8 persons consisting of 3 executive directors and 5 non-executive directors.
 And 4/5 of Independent Director are also audit committees.
 There are 5 female directors in the Board of Directors.
 The Board of Directors appoints the audit committee in order to assist in the governance of the Company.
 The Audit committee has rights and duties to acknowledge and investigate the authority of other sections.
 At least one of the audit committee member must have knowledge and experience in accounting sufficient to verify the reliability of the financial statements of the Company.
 The term of the independent director should not exceed 9 years from the date of first appointment as a director.
-There is 1 director, who is the independent director.
-There is 1 independent director who has held the position of independent director of the Company for more than 9 years.
+There is 2 independent director who has held the position of independent director of the Company for more than 9 years.
 The Board of Directors is of the opinion that he has a transparent, unblemished work history and is able to express his opinions independently. has brought knowledge and expertise to give suggestions which is beneficial to the operation of the Company.
-And have full qualifications according to the qualifications of an independent director as determined by the Office of the Securities and Exchange Commission, and the Annual General Meeting of Shareholders No. 8/2021 has resolved to appoint that independent director back to be a director for another term. and when including the period of tenure until the end of the term is 11 years and 3 months.
+And have full qualifications according to the qualifications of an independent director as determined by the Office of the Securities and Exchange Commission, and the Annual General Meeting of Shareholders has resolved to appoint that 2 independent directors back to be a director for another term. and when including the period of tenure until the end of the term will be 12 years, and 11 years.